-You recently went out to get a credit card and you can’t figure Why Your Credit Card Application Is Rejected: Here are 13 Common Reasons
+You recently went out to get a credit card and you can’t figure out Why Your Credit Card Application Is Rejected: Here are 13 Common Reasons

 You’ll typically discover whether you’re approved for a credit card upon approval.
 Denial, on the other hand, is a whole different story.
 The vast majority of credit card issuers fail to notify consumers in advance that their credit card application was denied.